graphql/graphiql/README.md

 find it in `node_modules/graphiql/graphiql.css`, or you can download it from the [releases page](https://github.com/graphql/graphiql/releases).

+If you're using a custom theme for your implementation, make sure you load that theme's css as well.
+A list of themes and their css can be found [at  CodeMirror.](https://codemirror.net/demo/theme.html)

 For an example of setting up a GraphiQL, check out the [example](./example) in this repository which also includes a few useful features highlighting GraphiQL's API.